apurvasaraiya/CopyIT/README.md

 # CopyIT
-Copy paste utility build using python and linux packages with the support of clipboard history.
+Copy paste utility built using python and linux packages with the support of clipboard history.